Trauma-Team-International/coronacaster/README.md

 ### 📢 Citations

-If you use ICUSIM for published work, please cite:
+If you use CoronaCaster for published work, please cite:

-`Autonomio's ICUSIM [Computer software].
+`Autonomio's CoronaCaster [Computer software].
 (2020).
 Retrieved from http://github.com/autonomio/ICUSIM.`

 <hr>